pixeldin/pixelblog/en/etcd-聊一聊etcd系列之一：层级概况与知识梳理.md

 ### Conformance Protocol
 When it comes to distributed storage, distributed protocols are naturally inseparable.
 The bottom layer of etcd relies on the **raft** consensus algorithm to ensure consistency, and adopts the **election strategy** to regularly update the current status of each node.
 ### Way of communication
 The communication method between etcd nodes is updated and iterative (v2->v3). v2 uses HTTP/1.X protocol and communicates based on RESTful API; v3 adds HTTP/2.x grpc protocol support on the basis of compatibility with v2.
-In the multiplexing scenario, the transmission efficiency is improved, based on[Stream API](https://etcd.io/docs/v3.5/learning/design-client/) with long connection for activity detection.
+In the multiplexing scenario, the transmission efficiency is improved, based on [Stream API](https://etcd.io/docs/v3.5/learning/design-client/) with long connection for activity detection.
 ![image](https://etcd.io/docs/v3.5/learning/img/client-balancer-figure-06.png)
 In addition, etcd exposes a friendly API to shield the underlying complex application logic and provide a logical cluster view of multiple physical machines.